Uzbekistan asks rights groups to lift cotton boycott

 The Uzbek government said it expected to boost textile exports to $3 billion this year from last year’s $2 billion, but if the boycott was lifted, export volumes could double year-on-year.

 There was no immediate reply from Cotton Campaign to a request from Reuters seeking comment.
-In a statement in February, it said Mirziyoyev “has led his government in a vital shift in tone and substance to end forced labor in the cotton sector”, but the use of forced labor persisted, requiring further action and monitoring.

-Reporting by Mukhammadsharif Mamatkulov; Writing by Olzhas Auyezov, Editing by William Maclean
+In a statement in February, it said Mirziyoyev “has led his government in a vital shift in tone and substance to end forced labor in the cotton sector”, but the use of forced labour persisted, requiring further action and monitoring.
+(Reporting by Mukhammadsharif Mamatkulov Writing by Olzhas Auyezov, Editing by William Maclean)